The Federal Solar Tax Credit

 • 1.
 You have to own the solar energy system.
 It doesn’t work if you’re leasing.

 • 2.
-The solar panels must be installed at your primary or secondary residence.
+You must install the solar panels on your primary or secondary residence.

 • 3.
 You must have taxable income.

 To claim the credit, you must file IRS Form 5695 as part of your tax return.
 This is a simple process.
-It can be filled out by your accountant or is automatically calculated through all standard tax software like TurboTax.
+Your accountant can fill it out or is automatically calculated through all standard tax software like TurboTax.

 What Costs Qualify For The Federal Solar Tax Credit?